Pinterest for Business Tips

 One thing I know for sure is that Pinterest can help you drive new revenue growth by;

-1.5 million businesses currently use Pinterest to help them:
+There are more than 1.5 million businesses currently use Pinterest to help them:

-Developing a Pinterest marketing strategy for 2019 that will generate more traffic and sales for your business doesn’t have to be complicated.
+Developing a Pinterest marketing strategy that will generate more traffic and sales for your business doesn’t have to be complicated.
 In this 8 step checklist I’ll guide you through what you need to plan, make decisions on and manage.
 In that way you can be part of your target audience’s journey from inspiration to purchase.

 Step 1: What do you want to accomplish on Pinterest?
 Do you want to…